 In addition to our work together in the western U.S., BP has also made major contributions to the Noel Kempff forest protection project in Bolivia, which protects 1.5 million acres of tropical forest and benefits both people and wildlife.

 In addition, BP has also provided philanthropic gifts to support new science and conservation efforts at the Chapter level, including the donation of 655 acres of forested wetlands and mature hardwood forests along the Chesapeake Bay in Virginia.
-The company is also a member of the Conservancy’s Business Council, which works to promote biodiversity preservation, habitat conservation and natural resource management.
+The company is also a member of the Conservancy’s Business Council.